fbpx

 Table of Contents

-Buddy statements can be submitted using VA Form 21-4138, the Statement in Support of Claim form.
+Buddy statements are submitted using VA Form 21-4138, the Statement in Support of Claim form.
+Learn more about Buddy Statements in our comprehensive guide.

 Lay Evidence of Medical Conditions

-Examples of what you can and cannot report with lay evidence are:
+Below are examples of what can and cannot be reported with lay evidence.

 Knowing When to Use Expert Evidence